-- Fixed – Are annuities that guarantee payout.
+- Fixed – guarantee payout

-Each type can be tailored to meet the suitability of the purchaser, which is the broker’s responsibility.
+Each type of annuities can be tailored to meet the suitability of the investor, which is the broker’s responsibility.
 Depending on the type of product selected, an annuity allows you to convert a single lump-sum of money, which is referred to as a premium, into a lifetime of guaranteed income payments (Fixed).
 You are able to recover your money if the need arises at any time.
 You will, however, receive less than you initially invested due to surrender charges.
 Another route that can be taken is receiving a payment which is determined by the performance of your annuity’s underlying investments (Variable).
 Immediate and deferred are self-explanatory.